irplonk/RPNinja/README.md

 # RPNinja: The Calculator with a Black Belt in Efficiency! 🥷💥

 ## Description
-Unlock the power of Reverse Polish Notation with **RPNinja**, the sleek RPN calculator (coming soon to Google Play).
+Unlock the power of Reverse Polish Notation with **RPNinja**, the sleek RPN calculator.
 Forget the hassle of parentheses and order of operations.
 With RPNinja, you can chain operations and solve complex equations effortlessly like a true master.

 ### Features
 - **Keypad**: Everything you need for daily calculations: